Can HIV Pass Through a Condom?

 - Incomplete coverage: condom rolled only partway or kept bunching up.

-Details that often trigger panic but are weaker evidence
+Details that often trigger panic

 - “I felt wetness”: lubricant, vaginal fluid, rectal fluid, or sweat can all be present even when the condom worked.